wko27/blog/_daily/2019-05-18-Barcelona.md

 * budget airline, no food, but at least they don't charge for water
   * impressive baby crying the entire flight
   * yay for earplugs

-TODAY:
-* arrived in Barcelona
-  * easy way to apt
-  * met up with parents
-* explored a supermarket and tourist strip
-  * close to placa de catalunya
-* paella for dinner
-* shower
-* sleep
-* apartment is by a side street which is quite loud at night

 LEARNINGS:
 * whew I need to relax